djeeno/kubectl-wrapper/README.md

 ```

 ### Warning for target context
-If not set `KUBECTL_CONTEXT` or `--context` option, display and confirm current-context.
+If not set `--context` option or `KUBECTL_CONTEXT`, display and confirm current-context.

 ```console
 $ kubectl apply -f sample.yaml